Mercury Excelum Window Reviews

 Rick, I agree that the Pella 250 vinyl window is probably one you should pass on.
 It just doesn't offer the quality that you should be looking for in a vinyl window.

+American Craftsman is probably worse than Pella in terms of overall quality so let's toss that one as well.
 I know very little about the Mercury Excelum brand, but I did take a look at the brochure you included.

 The 3/4 inch IG low-e double hung (40" by 63" test size) gets .27 u-value, .28 shgc, .52 VT, and a .04 air infiltration.
 These are good numbers.
 The company has been around since 1953, so they obviously make a product that contractors and builders have been using for decades.
 I can't speak to the individual parts because they aren't listed in the brochure.

+The numbers for the Mercury Advantage series (I'm not quite sure if this a lower end series, their website is unclear on this point) were decidedly less impressive, particularly the .21 air infiltration.
+Anything above .15 causes me some concern.
 You are obviously limited in what you have access to as a DIYer and I think that the Mercury Excelum looks like a good choice -- I don't know what price you are getting, but if you have access to a vinyl window that is offering a .04 AI I think you should feel comfortable in terms of quality.

 Tim - Site Editor - from 2017